 Digital transformation has revolutionized marketing.
-Playing a pivotal role in product discovery and sales enablement, the internet and other web-based tools have become a rich source of market, competitive, and consumer insights; and are used extensively for improving sales and marketing activities and other strategic functions.
+Playing a pivotal role in product discovery and sales enablement, the Internet has become a rich source of market, competitive, and consumer insights.
+Internet-based adtech and martech tools are mainstream and used extensively for improving sales and marketing activities and other strategic functions.
 As web-based technologies and tools continue to evolve, they’re making way for newer, more efficient methods of customer identification, targeting, and market segmentation.

 The dawn of Internet of Things (IoT)